mohitoNonalco/Mathman-v2.0/README.md

 # Mathman-v2.0

-Launch main.py to play the game
+Launch main.py to play the game.

-Input correct answers into the game window by typing
+Input correct answers into the game window by typing.